guilhermefarto/node-rest-api-jwt/README.md

 Sample POC to exemplify the implementation of REST APIs based on Node.js, Express, Passport, and JSON Web Tokens (JWT)

 * index.js
-> [Node.js](https://nodejs.org/en/) project that presents the implementation to exemplify the design and construction of REST APIs using Node.js, Express, Passport, and JSON Web Tokens (JWT);
+> [Node.js](https://nodejs.org/en/) project that presents the implementation to exemplify the design of REST APIs using Node.js, Express, Passport, and JSON Web Tokens (JWT);

 Usage:
 ```javascript